Stylable Component Parts & States

 Stylable Parts of Components

 The various HTML elements that make up Vaadin components are listed on the Styling tab of each component documentation page.
-There are four primary types of parts, each of which is associated with a different type of CSS selector.
+You’ll see there four primary types of parts, each of which is associated with a different type of CSS selector.

 Root Elements